-Operating expenses as a percentage of net sales increased 150 basis points in the first quarter of fiscal 2017 compared to the first quarter of fiscal 2016.
-Operating expenses, excluding the effect of foreign currency translation, increased \$6.3 million or 7.6% in the first quarter of fiscal 2017, as compared to the first quarter of fiscal 2016.
-The increase in operating expenses as a percentage of sales in the first quarter of fiscal 2017 is primarily due to new acquisitions, payroll related expenses and professional services.
-In addition, we also recorded a charge of \$7.3 million in operating expenses, related to the ERP system implementation in our Americas region, including a \$6.3 million write-off of previously capitalized costs.
+Operating expenses as a percentage of net sales decreased 10 basis points in the third quarter of fiscal 2017 and increased 60 basis points in the nine months of fiscal 2017, compared to the comparable prior year periods of fiscal 2016.
+Operating expenses, excluding the effect of foreign currency translation, was flat in the third quarter of fiscal 2017, as compared to the third quarter of fiscal 2016 and increased \$21 million or 8.0% in the nine months of fiscal 2017, as compared to the nine months of fiscal 2016.
+The operating expenses in the third quarter of fiscal 2017 included a receipt of \$1.9 million of deferred purchase consideration relating to an acquisition made in fiscal 2014.
+The increase in operating expenses as a percentage of sales in the nine months of fiscal 2017 is primarily due to payroll related expenses, acquisitions and professional fees, partially offset by the aforementioned receipt of deferred purchase consideration.
+In the nine months of fiscal 2017, we also recorded a charge of \$8.3 million in operating expenses, related to the ERP system implementation in our Americas region, including a \$6.3 million write-off of previously capitalized costs during the first quarter of fiscal 2017.
 We determined that previously capitalized costs associated with the implementation should be written off, after reassessing our software design subsequent to encountering difficulty in the roll out at our pilot location.
 These costs were previously included in the construction in progress balance within property, plant and equipment, net, in the Consolidated Condensed Balance Sheet.
-Selling expenses, our main component of operating expenses, were 53.1% of total operating expenses in the first quarter of fiscal 2017, compared to 56.3% of total operating expenses in the first quarter of fiscal 2016.
+Selling expenses, our main component of operating expenses, were 56.9% and 54.5% of total operating expenses in the third quarter and nine months of fiscal 2016, respectively.

-Restructuring charges
+Restructuring and other exit charges